banjito/Ereader/Privacy_Policy.md

 **What we track:** Nothing
 **What we sell:** Nothing

-DarkReader is built on the principle that your reading is private and personal.
+TrueReader is built on the principle that your reading is private and personal.
 We don't want your data, and we've built the app to ensure we never have access to it.

 ---

-**DarkReader** - Simple, elegant, distraction-free reading.
+**TrueReader** - Simple, elegant, distraction-free reading.

 © 2025 John Chambers